surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 </p>

-All Surge XT modules share a few basic features, shown in the above annotated image of the Sine VCO and the .
+All Surge XT modules share a few basic features, shown in the above annotated image of the Sine VCO and the Flanger.
 All components in Surge XT support the full set of Rack 2 features, including value tooltips and typeins, using the standard Rack gestures.
 We can see almost all the core UI features on the screenshot above of the Sine and Flanger modules.